2009 Baltimore Orioles season: New uniforms

-The Orioles debuted new uniforms at the Harborplace Gallery shopping center on November 12, 2008.
+The Orioles debuted new uniforms at the Harborplace Gallery Mall on November 12, 2008.
 The team's new uniforms featured an updated, ornithologically correct oriole bird on their caps on a black crown with orange bill, a new patch incorporating the flag of the state of Maryland in a circle borrowed from their vintage 1960s and 1970s insignia, and the return of the city name (Baltimore) in script on the road uniforms for the first time since 1972.